The Key Moment: Kurt Busch stuck to Ryan Newman‘s rear bumper on the final lap as the Dodge boys repelled the Toyota invasion.

 Wow, Jacques Villeneuve didn’t get much of a chance to establish himself as a Cup driver, did he?
 Shortly after he crashed out of the second qualifying race and missed the Daytona 500, owner Bill Davis announced Mike Skinner will replace Villeneuve starting at Fontana next week.
 Jolly Jacques only chance of getting the seat back now is if he can bring a sponsor to the team.

-*Dale Earnhardt, Jr.* was a prohibitive prerace favorite after his wins in the Shootout and his 150.
+Earnhardt Jr. was a prohibitive pre-race favorite after his wins in the Shootout and his 150.
 But questionable pit strategy (haven’t I heard this tune before?) and the loss of his key wingmen, Jeff Gordon and Jimmie Johnson (who got turned), cost him a shot at a victory.

-*Jeff Gordon* seemed to have the strongest Chevy, but he bent a control arm late in the race and was forced to the garage.
-Who knew that driving a race car with the front end coil-bound over a bumpy track at high speed for 500 miles might damage suspension components?
+Gordon seemed to have the strongest Chevy, but he bent a control arm late in the race and was forced to the garage.
+Who knew that driving a racecar with the front end coil-bound over a bumpy track at high speed for 500 miles might damage suspension components?

 Matt Kenseth usually lays back and waits for the end of the race to make his run towards the front; he was doing so again when the out of control car of his teammate David Ragan put him hard into the wall.
 Judging by the post-wreck radio transmissions, Kenseth wasn’t too pleased with the incident.

-*Kurt Busch* had an eventful Speedweeks and an eventful Sunday.
-He started shotgun on the field, got run into the grass, penalized for speeding exiting the pits, and missed his pit box.
+Busch had an eventful Speedweeks and an eventful Sunday.
+He started shotgun on the field, got run into the grass, penalized for speeding exiting the pits and missed his pit box.
 He had to charge through the field several times; but in the end, he managed an unselfish second.

-*Kyle Busch* wasn’t happy after the 500, but he had a great Speedweeks, finishing second in the Truck Series and the Nationwide race and fourth in the Daytona 500 after leading the most laps on Sunday.
+Kyle Busch wasn’t happy after the 500, but he had a great Speedweeks, finishing second in the Truck Series and Nationwide races and fourth in the Daytona 500 after leading the most laps on Sunday.

-With all the talk about the history of the Daytona 500 this week, it sure was nice to see *Bobby Labonte* in the King’s number 43 car finish eleventh.
+With all the talk about the history of the Daytona 500 this week, it sure was nice to see Labonte in the King’s No. 43 car finish 11th.

-With all the preseason hype directed towards his foreign-born, former open wheel star teammates, it was *Reed Sorenson* who had the best finish of any of the Ganassi Dodges by a wide margin, finishing 5th.
+With all the preseason hype directed towards his foreign-born, former open-wheel star teammates, it was Reed Sorenson who had the best finish of any of the Ganassi Dodges by a wide margin, finishing fifth.

-* Ryan Newman had not won a race since Loudon in the Fall of 2005 (81 races).
+- Newman had not won a race since Loudon in the fall of 2005 (81 races).
 If you’re going to break out of a slump, the Daytona 500 is a nice place to do so; besides, it pays good.

-* Reed Sorenson enjoyed his best finish (5th) since Atlanta last fall.
+- Sorenson enjoyed his best finish (fifth) since Atlanta last fall.

-* Elliott Sadler scored his best finish (6th) since last year’s Daytona 500.
+- Sadler scored his best finish (sixth) since last year’s Daytona 500.

-* Robby Gordon (8th) scored his first Top 10 finish since Watkins Glen last year.
+- Robby Gordon (eighth) scored his first top-10 finish since Watkins Glen last year.

-* Sam Hornish’s fifteenth place finish was the best by a rookie on Sunday.
+- Sam Hornish Jr.‘s 15th place-finish was the best by a rookie on Sunday.

-* The Top 10 finishers drove six Dodges, two Toyotas, a Chevy (Earnhardt – 9th), and a Ford (Greg Biffle – 10th).
+- The top-10 finishers drove six Dodges, two Toyotas, a Chevy (Earnhardt – ninth) and a Ford (Greg Biffle – 10th).
 It’s been a long time since Chevy suffered this sort of indignity at Daytona.

-* No driver who finished in the Top 5 in the 2007 Daytona 500 repeated the feat in 2008; in fact, only Elliott Sadler and Kasey Kahne (7th) scored Top 10 finishes in both races.
+- No driver who finished in the top five in the 2007 Daytona 500 repeated the feat in 2008; in fact, only Sadler and Kasey Kahne (seventh) scored top-10 finishes in both races.

-* Despite fears of major engine problems for all the teams, only Kenny Wallace is listed as falling out of the 500 with an engine failure — and even _he_ drove to the garage area.
-(By the way, Wallace’s race winnings are listed at over a quarter of a million dollars for finishing last; did I mention that the Daytona 500 pays well?)
+- Despite fears of major engine problems for all the teams, only Kenny Wallace is listed as falling out of the 500 with an engine failure – and even he drove to the garage area.
+(By the way, Wallace’s race winnings are listed at over $250,000 for finishing last; did I mention that the Daytona 500 pays well?)